BanklessDAO/analytics/graphql_server/readme.md

-# GraphQL Hello World
+# Bankless DAO GraphQL API

-This template provides a basic GraphQL API and unit testing.
+GraphQL API to store and fetch various Bankless DAO analytics into a DB.

+Goal of this Project is to gradually automate and organize the DAOs data processes.

 ## Example